CristianAbrante/ImageProcessingExercises/README.md

 assignment/segmentation/segmentation_2b.sh
 ```

-Used images are: `test-images/segmentation/coffee_grains.jpg` and `test-images/segmentation/coffee_markers.png`
+The used image is: `test-images/segmentation/coffee_grains.jpg` and it
+will store the generated markers in folder: `out/markers.pgm`

 ##### Exercise 3a